khush1yaaar/learn-flutter-with-me/README.md

 // }
 ```

----

-Apologies for the oversight!
-Here's the corrected section with the link added:

----

 ## Final Project: Travel App

 By the end of the course, you’ll build a Travel App with features like: